-- · Avoiding the exchange of body fluids.
-HIV can be passed through the exchange of blood, semen, vaginal secretions and breast milk. - · Using condoms correctly and consistently to greatly reduce the exchange of body fluids. - Reducing the number of sexual partners. - Avoiding the use of intravenous drugs or sharing needles.
+- Avoiding the exchange of body fluids.
+HIV can be passed through the exchange of blood, semen, vaginal secretions and breast milk. - Using condoms correctly and consistently to greatly reduce the exchange of body fluids. - Reducing the number of sexual partners. - Avoiding the use of intravenous drugs or sharing needles. - Abstinence. - Communicating with sexual partners before having sex about being tested for sexually transmitted infections and protection.